-Our improvement plan is indeed deliberately ambitious and is being overseen by a multi-agency Children’s Improvement Board.
-However whilst ‘getting out of inadequate’ is of course a key priority, improvements in our social care practice are being designed to demonstrably improve the outcomes and life chances of our most vulnerable children, young people and their families.
+Our improvement plan is ambitious and is being overseen by a multi-agency Children’s Improvement Board.
+However whilst ‘getting out of inadequate’ is, of course, a key priority, improvements in our social care practice are being designed to demonstrably improve the outcomes and life chances of our most vulnerable children, young people and their families.
 This has required a shift in our organisational culture and our staff are rising to the challenge.

 Torbay is a beautiful part of the country to live.
-However behind the English Riviera holiday resort image, Torbay has significant areas of deprivation and poverty and growing numbers of children and young people with additional and complex needs.
+However, behind the English Riviera holiday resort image, Torbay has significant areas of deprivation and poverty and numbers of children and young people with additional and complex needs.

 This is the central point of access for all new contacts into Children’s Services.
 Contacts are screened using clearly defined Threshold Criteria and a judgement is made regarding the level of presenting need and vulnerability.
 Once a decision is made to convert a contact into a referral it will either be signposted to other community services, progressed for early help assessment and intervention or progressed to our Single Assessment Teams for statutory assessment.

 These teams undertake all new single assessments, undertake Section 47 investigations and take cases, where appropriate, to an Initial Child Protection Conference.
 Other cases may go on to require a Child in Need Plan.
 Having defined a need for ongoing support from Children’s Social Care, the case then generally moves into the Safeguarding and Supporting Families Service.

 These teams manage child protection cases, cases in legal proceedings and Child In Need (CIN) cases.

 This team has all the responsibilities of a Safeguarding and Supporting Families Team, but has additional expertise in relation to disabled children who meet the eligibility for services from this team.

 This team is responsible for providing a social work service for all children who are looked after by the local authority and have a plan for permanence.